Chalarangelo/30-seconds-of-code/snippets/MappedTable.md

 - Use `Array.prototype.map()` to render each value in the `propertyNames` array as a `<th>` element.
 - Use `Array.prototype.map()` to render each object in the `filteredData` array as a `<tr>` element, containing a `<td>` for each key in the object.

-_This component does not work with nested objects and will break if there are nested objects inside any of the properties specified in `propertyNames`_
+_This component does not work with nested objects and will break if there are nested objects inside any of the properties specified in `propertyNames`._

 ```jsx
 const MappedTable = ({ data, propertyNames }) => {